melvinwi/EDWCI/README.md

 > Extension:

-> If you have a source selection criteria statement you wish to reuse for your tests, you may specifcy the keyword "REUSE_SQL" in the first column & row and define your statement in the second column.
+> If you have a source selection criteria statement you wish to reuse for your tests, you may specify the keyword "REUSE_SQL" in the first column & row and define your statement in the second column.
 You can then reference this sql by typing [REUSE_SQL] in subsequent SOURCE_SELECTION_CRITERIA columns

 > for example
 > TODO!